plomino/Plomino/doc/src/PlominoDoc/features.rst

 If you select ``Display action in action bar``, the action will be displayed together with the standard Plomino actions in the action bar.

+** New in Plomino 1.5 **

+Actions can be inserted directly in the form layout using TinyMCE.

 Example:

 .. image:: images/m2899c882.png